JALK96/electrofit-ip6-paper-2025/electrofit-workspace/docs/CONC_REFACTOR.md

   strict enforcement unless `enforce_neutrality = false`).
 - Consider persisting the computed box vectors and final ion counts in the snapshot TOML for auditability (optional but could help debugging).
+- Order of operations for concentration mode: Because -conc uses the .tpr volume, make sure your pipeline sets the final box before grompp (which writes the .tpr) and then runs genion.
+Otherwise the ion count will be computed from the wrong volume.